Over the Easter weekend in 2019, my good friend Magnus Mulvany and I left London to set the record for the longest ride on a Limebike in history.

 The catch was that it was 550 miles, it would take (at best) 6 days to get there and back, and Limebikes were charged at 15p per minute.
 A quick bit of maths showed that this would likely cost £1296 – EACH -so it was crucial to get the company on board.

-It’s also worth mentioning again that they are E-bikes, designed to give you a boost when pedalling away from traffic lights and, in the words of the companies CEO, ‘Be difficult to throw up a tree’.
+It’s also worth mentioning again that they are E-bikes, designed to give you a boost when pedalling away from traffic lights and ‘be difficult to throw up a tree’ (in the words of the Limebike CEO).